jameslawler/notes/docs/portuguese/verbs/todo/gostar.md

 ## Writing Prompts

-1. De quais alimentos você gosta?
+1. Que alimentos você gosta?
 What foods do you like?
 2. Onde você gosta de ir nas férias?
 Where do you like to go on holiday?
-3. Quais são seus hobbies?
+3. Quais são as suas atividades nos tempos livres?
 What are your hobbies?